CentOS: History

 CentOS originated as a build of CAOS Linux, an RPM-based Linux distribution started by Gregory Kurtzer in 2002.
 Infiscale described its GravityOS as "[including] the small footprint of Caos", indicating a certain level of influence from the discontinued distribution.

 In June 2006, David Parsley, the primary developer of Tao Linux (another RHEL clone), announced the retirement of Tao Linux and its rolling into CentOS development.
 Tao users migrated to the CentOS release via yum update.

 In July 2009, it was reported in an open letter on the CentOS Project web site that one of CentOS's founders, Lance Davis, had disappeared in 2008.
 Davis had ceased contribution to the project, but continued to hold the registration for the CentOS domain and PayPal account.
 In August 2009, the CentOS team reportedly made contact with Davis and obtained the centos.info and centos.org domains.

 In July 2010, CentOS overtook Debian to become the most popular Linux distribution for web servers, with almost 30% of all Linux web servers using it.
 Debian retook the lead in January 2012.

 In January 2014, Red Hat announced that it would sponsor the CentOS Project, "helping to establish a platform well-suited to the needs of open source developers that integrate technologies in and around the operating system".
 As a result of these changes, ownership of CentOS trademarks was transferred to Red Hat, which now employs most of the CentOS head developers; however, they work as part of Red Hat's Open Source and Standards team, which operates separately from the Red Hat Enterprise Linux team.
 A new CentOS governing board was also established.

 On 8 December 2020, the CentOS Project announced that the distribution would be discontinued at the end of 2021 in order to focus on CentOS Stream.
 The community's response to this announcement was overwhelmingly negative.
 Soon thereafter, Gregory Kurtzer (one of CentOS's founders) announced a new project to continue the original CentOS focus, which became known as Rocky Linux.
 CloudLinux created AlmaLinux to provide a community-supported successor to CentOS Linux, aiming for binary-compatibility with the current version of RHEL.
 A beta version of AlmaLinux was first released on February 1, 2021, and the first stable release of AlmaLinux was published on March 30, 2021.
 A beta version of Rocky Linux was released on April 30, 2021, and subsequently on June 21, 2021, the stable release of Rocky Linux 8.4 was released.

+Following CentOS 7's end-of-life in June 2024, several commercial vendors began offering extended security support for organisations unable to migrate immediately.
+These include TuxCare's Extended Lifecycle Support, CloudLinux's ELS service, and MontaVista's MVShield, which provides continued CVE patching and technical support for CentOS 7.9 through at least 2029.